AlinaMoldoveanu/symfony3-bp/README.md

 ### Compiling assets in production
 To compile assets in production you should use the `--production` flag because it avoids sourcemaps creation.
-And doesn't run watch
+And does not run watch.